 Follow along and join me as I describe how to make these flowers.
 I learned this craft from my sister-in-law.
 She had formal training to learn how to make several different flower patterns, and she was so kind to have spent time teaching me for free—I literally could not wait until I made my own.
-I am sure that now your energy is up and you too are ready to learn how to make these real-looking flowers!
+I am sure that now your energy is going up and you too are ready to learn how to make these real-looking flowers!

 How to Choose the Right Foam for Your Project

 Foam comes in different thicknesses and colors.
 When looking for this item online, try searching for "foam sheets" or "foam paper."

 - Foam Paper vs. Foam Sheets: You will find the A4 size of foam paper in different levels of thickness—it ranges from 2mm to 5mm.
 If you are going to make only few flowers, then it would be fine to buy foam papers, but if you want to make a bigger project, it's more cost-efficient to buy foam sheets.
 A sheet is 12" x 18".
 It is a hassle to ship this if you're buying fewer than ten sheets, so if that's the case, you may want to buy your sheets in a physical store rather than online.

 - Thickness: For tiny flowers, it is best to use the thinnest foam sheet.
 So, needless to say, you have to use the thickest sheet if you're planning to make flowers with big petals.
 In fact, if you want to make really big flowers, you might need to reinforce the petals with a floral wire to give you more flexibility in forming it to desired shapes (and to make the petals more sturdy and not saggy).